JoeJiao-DM-GY-6063/WH12/README.md

 # WH12
-This assignment is hard this week...
-I admit that I did discuss and complete the assignment with other classmates.T T

 This Arduino project demonstrates a simple three-step interaction system.
 The system uses buttons, a potentiometer, and LEDs to create an interactive sequence.
 Follow the steps to complete the sequence and get feedback through LEDs